learning-zone/python-basics/README.md

             count += 1
     ```

-- Write a sorting algorithm for a numerical dataset in Python.
+## Q. Write a sorting algorithm for a numerical dataset in Python.

     The following code can be used to sort a list in Python:
     ```py